 Our next stop was at Eagle Plains, the half way point, according to the kilometre marker.
 This is between the start of the Dempster and Inuvik, before the road was extended to Tuktoyaktuk, though.
 Now there is another 144 k’s to travel.We filled up with diesel, but didn’t stop, as there wasn’t much in Eagle Plains to see.

 In another 40 k’s or so we came to the Arctic Circle marker.
 A jeep with Swiss registration and a camper pulled in at the same time.
-2 Swiss couples who were travelling together.
-They asked if we would photograph them in front of the Artic Circle marker and then they returned the compliment.
+2 Swiss couples who were traveling together.
+They asked if we would photograph them in front of the Arctic Circle marker and then they returned the compliment.
 Almost a year ago we were at the Arctic Circle Centre in Norway.
 This was a much grander affair, not just a marker board.
 It was far colder too when we were in Norway, with much more snow and felt considerable more arctic.

 We are now in a lovely camp at Rock River.
 When we arrived it was just us, but since then the Swiss couples and 3 other camper vans have turned up.
 They are out of sight and hearing though as this is a spacious, wooded camp.